KhartesViewer/khartes/README.md

 When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
-This text is fairly limited; you might want to watch the video above to get a better idea how to proceed, or read the "General Workflow" section below.
+This text is fairly limited; you might want to watch the video above to get a better idea how to proceed, and read the "General Workflow" section below.

 A couple of notes based on early user testing (**you might want to review these again** after using khartes for the first